pravin4/event-recommender/README.md

 ## Note

 Make sure to keep your API keys secure and never commit them to version control.
+The `.env` file is included in `.gitignore` to prevent accidental commits of sensitive data.